Mihara/ffwn/README.md

 Copy the contents of [form](form) directory to:

 ```
-<drive>:/<Winlink installation directory>/Global Folders/Templates
+<drive>:\<Winlink installation directory>\Global Folders\Templates
 ```

 The default location is `C:\RMS Express\Global Folders\Templates` but it depends on where did you actually install Winlink.

 ### Installing for [Pat](https://getpat.io)

-Copy the contents of [form](form) directory to `~/.local/share/pat/Standard_Forms/FFWN` or put it somewhere else and point Pat at it with a command line option.
+Copy the contents of [form](form) directory to `~/.local/share/pat/Standard_Forms/FFWN` or put it somewhere else and point Pat at it with a command line option or through the configuration.

 ## Usage: For the net controller

-This repository includes a program which will automatically process form replies into a CSV file for you to publish or do statomancy on -- the primary reason for using a form is being able to automate this.
+This repository includes a program which will automatically process form replies into a CSV file for you to publish or do statomancy on -- the primary reason for using a form is being able to automate this, and this program does precisely that.

 The program works on XML message files exported from RMS Express, or directly on a Pat inbox.
 Both usages will require some familiarity with the concept of command line.